Dexrazoxane (By injection)

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-It must be given slowly, so the needle will have to stay in place for at least 1 hour.
+It must be given slowly, so the needle will have to stay in place for 1 to 2 hours.
+If you are also taking doxorubicin: You will receive this medicine over 15 minutes before your doxorubicin treatment.

 - If you are using an ice pack or any other cooling procedure at the affected area, you may have to remove it at least 15 minutes before receiving this medicine.